Heterogeneous node copying from hidden network structure: Results Discussion

-\textbf{Clique Distribution.} In a simple undirected graph, a clique of size $n$ is a subgraph of $n$ nodes which form a complete subgraph.
-A clique of size $n=2$ is conventionally referred to as an edge, whereas $n=3$ is a triangle.
-Here we calculate the exact scaling for the number of cliques of size $n$, $Q_n(t)$, in $G_O$.
+In a simple undirected graph, a clique of size $n$ is a subgraph of $n$ nodes which is complete.
+A clique of size $n=2$ is an edge, whereas $n=3$ is a triangle.
+Here we calculate the exact scaling for the number of $n$ cliques, $Q_n(t)$, in $G_O$.